 All Draw game prizes must be claimed at a Florida Lottery retailer or Florida Lottery district office on or before the 180th day after the winning drawing.
 All Scratch-Off and Fast Play game prizes must be claimed at a Florida Lottery retailer or Lottery office on or before the 60th day after the official end of the game.
 For faster payment, Florida Lottery winners should complete the information on the back of their winning ticket and take it to any retailer for validation.
 The ticket issued is the only valid receipt for claiming a prize.

-General questions about claiming prizes may be answered by Florida Lottery district offices, the Player Information Line at (850) 487-7787, or by contacting our Customer Service Office.
+General questions about claiming prizes may be answered by Florida Lottery district offices, the Player Information Line at (850) 487-7787, our Frequently Asked Questions page, or by contacting our Customer Service Office.
 We recommend that players contact the Florida Lottery district office in their area to confirm the hours of operation for same-day payment and to confirm the necessary documentation for their claim to be processed.

 Players should call the Player Information Line at (850) 487-7787 or TDD (850) 487-7784 for instructions and assistance.